hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/js_scripts.md

 Decorators within documentation comments are used to annotate the functions with metadata required for runtime processing.

+Each transaction type has an associated registry storing the transactions.

 ## Sample Script

 The script below defines two transaction processor functions, called `onAnimalMovementDeparture` and `onAnimalMovementArrival`.
 Note that the model files within the `BusinessNetworkDefinition` must define the two transaction types `com.hyperledger.composer.animaltracking.AnimalMovementDeparture` and `com.hyperledger.composer.animaltracking.AnimalMovementArrival`.